Crescenza cheese originated from Italy, is made from a type of Italian cow's-milk, typical of Lombardy, Piedmont, and Veneto.

 The name 'Crescenza' is derived from the Italian word 'stracca' which means 'tired' in English.
 It is called so as the cheese is made from the tired cows whose milk is used to make the cheese.
 It is said that the cows get tired by going up and coming down the alpine pastures and as a result, the cheese becomes richer in fats and more acidic in nature.

 Crescenza is a very soft cheese with creamy texture and no rind.
-It usually has a mild and delicate flavor.
+It usually has a mild and delicate flavour.

 It is usually eaten on its own when the cheese is very young.
 In some region of Tuscany, it is also used as the filing for some dishes.